Thursday August 26th, 2021, 0600-1730

-We finally escaped the vortex of the store only to be pulled in by some trail magic near the school.
+We finally escaped the vortex of the store only to be pulled in by a trail magic cooler near the school.
 We drank the obligatory soda and moved on.
 Next, a dunk in a stream was called for, since it was already getting hot.
 It was supposed to be over 90 degrees today.
 The climb was kind of tiring, as such.
 I remembered it being pretty easy, but that was when the temps were in the 60s.

 I put on some music and got in a groove.
 I made it to the top just after noon and in time for lunch.
 I didn’t spend much time sightseeing since I’d done so already.
 But I did get to go inside to the top of the war memorial tower, which had been closed the year before.
-This was a nice treat but unfortunately the windows were a bit foggy and the skies hazy, so I couldn’t do a whole lot if peakfinding.
+This was a nice treat but unfortunately the windows were a bit foggy and the skies hazy, so I couldn’t do a whole lot if Peakfinding.
 I could just see Glastenbury mountain, so that was nice.

 At the cafe, I had a burger and hard cider.
 Both were just ok.
-Picky got me an ice cream bar for my B-day, which was very nice of him.
+Picky bought me an ice cream bar for my B-day, which was very nice of him.
 Mostly we just enjoyed taking another break from the heat and charging electronics.
 The lodge was built by the CCC and is open for overnight stays.
 There is of course a road to the top…which is how I got down last time.
-Today I needed to walk down.
+Today I had to walk down.

 I was on a high from all the treats this day but there were more to come.
 In the town of Cheshire, there sits a beautiful little yard specifically for hikers to camp for free.
 There’s a shed with outlets for charging and also loaner bikes!
 I got set up, then joined Picky for a ride down to the reservoir and Bass Water Cafe.
 Sunset over the lake was beautiful (but then we had to ride the bikes back in the dark, having forgotten our headlamps…ooops).
 We had a huge dinner at the restaurant.
-I ordered fish and chips and another hard cider, which this time was perfectly dry, like I like them.
+I ordered fish and chips and another hard cider, which this time was perfectly dry, as I like them.
 The waitress had described it as unfiltered and disgusting, which is what piqued my interest.
 It was the perfect ending to a fun and eventful day.
-I didn’t make a ton of miles but I got 3 real meals, cake, and a good cider.
+I didn’t make a ton of miles but I got 3 meals, cake, and a good cider.

-I celebrated my B-day in Etna on the PCT, atop Grays and Torreys on the CDT and now Greylock and Cheshire on the AT.
+I celebrated my B-day in Etna on the PCT, then atop Grays and Torreys on the CDT, and now Greylock and Cheshire on the AT.
 I wasn’t sure if I could push hard enough to get to Greylock but it had been on my mind as a target before I even started.
 As a huge bonus, I had some awesome people to hang out with.
 It’s so cool how these things just seem to work out.